hendrixgotcodes/Refactor/README.md

 - Rename multiple files much more faster than the traditional way
 - Rename multiple directories

-*Refactor is in it's early stages.
-Your contributions and suggestions are more than welcome 😎*
+*🧪Refactor is in it's early stages and it is strictly experimental.
+Your contributions and suggestions are more than welcome*

 ## Installation
 ### Using npm